 a.
 Don’t drink cold water immediately after being out in the sun.

 b.
-Put oil on inside of legs.
+Put oil on the inside of your legs.
 Avoid bathing at night.

 c.
 Keep oil in hair.
 It is good for the eyes.